luispedro/jug/docs/source/faq.rst

 While this may be surprising, it is actually correct.
 Everytime you run the script, you build a task that consists of calling ``f`` with a different number (because it's a randomly generated number).
-Given that tasks are defined as the a Python function and its arguments, every time you run jug, you build a different task (unless you, by chance, draw twice the same number).
+Given that tasks are defined as the combination of a Python function and its arguments, every time you run jug, you build a different task (unless you, by chance, draw twice the same number).

 My solution is typically **to set the random seed at the start of the computation explicitly**::